mattokc35/WeatherApplicationDemo/README.md

 # Weather Application Demo

-I built this Weather Application with React, TypeScript, Vite, MaterialUI, and OpenWeather API.
+I built this Weather Application with React, TypeScript, Vite, MaterialUI, Jest and OpenWeather API.

 ## How To Run The Application